YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Feedback.md

 - [Google forms](https://www.google.com/forms/about/)
 - Contact Form In Tool/App
 - Contact Form On Website
-- Have a page in the user documentation or have the link in navigation go to a google form in yml
+- Have a page in the user documentation or have the link in navigation go to a Google form in yml
 - Direct users to file a such as [GitHub issue](https://docs.github.com/en/github/managing-your-work-on-github/about-issues)
 - Slack channel
 - Discord channel